Macrodystrophia lipomatosa: Imaging findings

 Plain radiographs may show bone overgrowth and deformity together with osteoarthritis changes in advanced cases.
-Magnetic resonance imaging (MRI) has been shown to delineate the extent of abnormal fatty tissue in various sequences.
+Magnetic resonance imaging has been shown to delineate the extent of abnormal fatty tissue in various sequences.
 It may also be used as a tool for the differential diagnosis of ML.

 Differential diagnosis

 The differential diagnosis of macrodystrophia lipomatosa includes a wide array of disorders which result in various degrees and patterns of limb overgrowth especially those occurring in childhood and adolescence.